dlmanning/gulp-sass/README.md

 `gulp-sass` must be used in a Gulp task.
 Your task can call `sass()` (to asynchronously render your CSS), or `sass.sync()` (to synchronously render your CSS).
 Then, export your task with the `export` keyword.
 We'll show some examples of how to do that.

 **⚠️ Note:** When using Dart Sass, **synchronous rendering is twice as fast as asynchronous rendering**.
-The Sass team is exploring ways to improve asynchronous rendering with Dart Sass, but for now you will get the best performance from `sass.sync()`.
+The Sass team is exploring ways to improve asynchronous rendering with Dart Sass, but for now, you will get the best performance from `sass.sync()`.
 If performance is critical, you can use `node-sass` instead, but bear in mind that `node-sass` may not support modern Sass features you rely on.

 ### Render your CSS